-EMPLOYEE POST-TRAVEL DISCLOSURE FORM Original Amendment

-This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
+EMPLOYEE POST-TRAVEL DISCLOSURE FORM Original Amendment This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
 This form does not eliminate the need to report privately-funded travel on the annual Financial Disclosure Statements of those employees required to file them.
 In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House, by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
 Please do not file this form with the Committee on Ethics.
 NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.

-1. Name of Traveler:

-2. a.
-Name of Accompanying Relative: $$ OR None \square

-b.
-Relationship to Traveler: Spouse ☐ Child □ Other (specify):

-3. a.
-Dates: Departure: Return:

-b.
-Dates at Personal Expense, if any:

-4. Departure City: Destination: Return City:

-5. Sponsor(s), Who Paid for the Trip:

-6. Describe Meetings and Events Attended:

-- 7. Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: - a. a completed Sponsor Post-Travel Disclosure Form; - b. □ the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); - c.
-D page 2 of the completed Traveler Form submitted by the employee; and - d. the letter from the Committee on Ethics approving my participation on this trip. - 8. a. □ I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
-Signify statement is true by checking the box. - b.
-If not, explain:

-I certify that the information contained on this form is true, complete, and correct to the best of my knowledge.

-Signature of Traveler: Nimit Jindal Date: 0 0

-I authorized this travel in advance.
+Name of Traveler: Nicholas Rockwell 2. a.
+Name of Accompanying Relative: b.
+Relationship to Traveler: Spouse Child Other (specify): 3. a.
+Dates: Departure: 8/23/2022 Return: 8/24/2022 b.
+Dates at Personal Expense, if any: 4.
+Departure City: Washington, DC Destination: Boston, MA Return City: Washington, DC Sponsor(s), Who Paid for the Trip: Jobs for the Future, with grants from the Lumina Foundation and the Gates Foundation 6.
+Describe Meetings and Events Attended: For the two days we were in Boston, we had the opportunity to meet with various stakeholders and be briefed on the workforce development system in the Greater Boston Metropolitan area.
+We met with the local community college, nonprofits, apprentices, and local officals to understand how an individual can enter the workforce.
+See attached agenda and pre-travel forms for more detail 7.
+Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: a. a completed Sponsor Post-Travel Disclosure Form; b. the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); c. page 2 of the completed Traveler Form submitted by the employee; and d. the letter from the Committee on Ethics approving my participation on this trip.
+8. a.
+I I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
+Signify statement is true by checking the box. b.
+If not, explain: I certify that the information contained on this form is true, complete, and correct to the best of my knowledge.
+Signature of Traveler: Mich Korlwell I authorized this travel in advance.
 I have determined that all of the expenses listed on the attached Sponsor Post-Travel Disclosure Form were necessary and that the travel was in connection with the employee's official duties and would not create the appearance that the employee is using public office for private gain.

-Jaseph & morelle

-Name of Supervising Member:
+Name of Supervising Member: Rep. Glenn Thompson

-Date:

-Signature of Supervising Member:

-Version date 3/2021 by Committee on Ethics
+Signature of Supervising Member: Version date 3/2021 by Committee on Ethics